 Seoul, South Korea

-My interest in the world started from a young age.
+My interest in the world began at a young age.
 I am the son of intrepid and pioneering traveller, Geoff Crowther and Korean mother, Hyungpun.
-My father ran and wrote the infamous BIT guide to help free spirits travel across Asia from the early 70’s to 80's while becoming a founding writer at Lonely Planet for two decades.
+My father ran and wrote the infamous BIT guide to help free spirits travel overland from Europe to Asia from the early 70's to 80's while also becoming a founding writer at Lonely Planet for two decades.
 I tagged along for only part of this journey.

-I am a member of the @everydayclimatechange and @everydayindia collective of photographer groups, and images have been published in international publications, books, and exhibited in galleries in Milan, New York, and the Netherlands.
-Educationally, I hold a Bachelor's degree in environmental science and a Master's degree in environmental education.
+I am a member of the @everydayclimatechange and @everydayindia collective of photographer groups.
+Images have been published in international publications, books, and exhibited in galleries and forums across Europe, Australia, and the U.S. Educationally; I hold a Bachelor's degree in environmental science and a Master's degree in environmental education.

 Currently based in Seoul and available for assignments across Asia and the Pacific.